 For detailed information about the courses in the online marketing major, click here.

-Use the Course List to find course information, including course descriptions and prerequisites.
+Use the Course List below to find course information, including course descriptions and prerequisites.

 Use the Long Range Schedule of Classes to see when courses are offered.